Are you a Jupiter user? If so, I'd like to hear from you.

 Here's the current hit list:

 "First image" and "Last image" navigation.
 Why would a visitor want to go instantly to the last image in a slide set?
 And if he wants to start with the first image again, he can go back to the thumbnail page and click the first thumbnail.
-So, two clicks instead of one.Removed in last release.
+So, two clicks instead of one.Removed.

 Overlays on the thumbstrip thumbnails (as opposed to the regular index page thumbnails) for video, audio, "new," star, and custom.
-Is a site visitor actually going to decide whether or not to click on a thumbstrip thumbnail based on what kind of slide page it's going to take him to?Removed in last release.
+Is a site visitor actually going to decide whether or not to click on a thumbstrip thumbnail based on what kind of slide page it's going to take him to?Removed.

 The thumbstrip itself.
 Because Jupiter is a fairly simple "slide page" skin, the thumbstrip isn't a fancy, sliding affair.
 It's pretty rudimentary.
 Do site visitors actually use this, or is it just screen clutter?
-It adds a lot of overhead to the album generation, and the amount of code involved is surprisingly large.Removed in last release.
+It adds a lot of overhead to the album generation, and the amount of code involved is surprisingly large.Removed.

 The "star" overlays on thumbnails.
 An interesting idea - use the jAlbum colored "flags" to convey some information to the visitor.
 A blue star indicates a Democratic image, and a red star will take you to Trumpland.
-But is anyone actually using this in a real album?Removed in current release.
+But is anyone actually using this in a real album?Removed.

 Displaying the video/audio length in the thumbnail caption.
 I'm not passionate about killing this one, but I wonder whether it's used.
 Do your site visitors decide whether or not to go to the slide page for a video based on how long the video is?Safe because some users want it.